Paradeluxe/ezLMM/README.md

 In other words,
 - *ezlmm* goes from
 `dv ~ iv1 * iv2 + (1+iv1:iv2+iv1+iv2|rf)` to `dv ~ iv1 * iv2 + (1|rf)`.
-- It only stops and generates output until (1) it meets a model that fits, or (2) no a single model fits.
+- It only stops and generates output until (1) it meets a model that fits, or (2) not a single model fits.

 ### Import ezlmm
 ```python